longzheng/open-dynamic-export/docs/configuration/inverters.md

 ```

 > [!NOTE]
 > Battery control requires global `inverterControl.batteryControlEnabled` and per-inverter `batteryControlEnabled` to be set to `true`.
-The system will automatically detect if the inverter has battery storage capability via SunSpec Model 124.
+Battery storage capability will be automatically detected/verified by checking if the inverter supports SunSpec Model 124.
 See [Battery Configuration](./battery.md) for more details.
 ```

 For SunSpec over RTU, you need to modify the `connection`